-Paul E. Rorem, Princeton Theological Seminary’s Benjamin B. Warfield Professor of Medieval Church History, holds an MDiv from Luther Theological Seminary, an STM from The Lutheran Theological Seminary, and a PhD from Princeton Seminary.
+Paul E. Rorem, PhD '80, Princeton Theological Seminary’s Benjamin B. Warfield Professor of Medieval Church History, earned an MDiv from Luther Theological Seminary, an STM from The Lutheran Theological Seminary, and a PhD from Princeton Seminary.
 An ordained Lutheran minister, he is interested in medieval church history and Pseudo-Dionysius.
 His courses cover the confessions and influence of St. Augustine, the Christian mystical tradition, medieval Christianity, and the spiritual and theological legacy of the Pseudo-Dionysian writings.
 He is editor of Lutheran Quarterly and Lutheran Quarterly Books.

-Eriugena’s Commentary on the Dionysian “Celestial Hierarchy” Studies and Texts 150 (Pontifical Institute of Mediaeval Studies, 2005)
+- Eriugena’s Commentary on the Dionysian “Celestial Hierarchy” Studies and Texts 150 (Pontifical Institute of Mediaeval Studies, 2005)

-“The Company of Medieval Women Theologians,” Theology Today 60 (2003): 82–93
+- “The Company of Medieval Women Theologians,” Theology Today 60 (2003): 82–93

-Pseudo-Dionysius: A Commentary on the Texts and an Introduction to Their Influence (Oxford University Press, 1993)
+- Pseudo-Dionysius: A Commentary on the Texts and an Introduction to Their Influence (Oxford University Press, 1993)